codyps/sigrok-overlay/README.md

 libsigrokdecode PYTHON_SINGLE_TARGET
 ------------------------------------

-For libsigrokdecode, it is necessary to select a PYTHON_SINGLE_TARGET of a python3 variant You can do this by
+For libsigrokdecode, it is necessary to select a PYTHON_SINGLE_TARGET of a python3

+You can do this by

     pyver=python_single_target_python3_3